japa/japa.dev/content/docs/runner-config.md

 })
 ```

-:a[Learn more about reporter]{href="/creating-reporters" class="cta"}

 ## filters *(optional)*

 The `filters` property accepts an object of different filtering layers to cherry-pick and run specific tests.
+[Learn more about filtering tests](./filtering-tests.md)

 ```ts
 configure({